Introduction to Bundleport

 Booking Operations:

-POST /hotels/v1/bookings) - Create a reservation - Retrieve (
+POST /connect/hotels/v1/booking) - Create a reservation - Booking Detail (

 2. Content Catalog